sieiden/sqlalchemy_challenge/README.md

 The most frequently occuring average temperature at Station USC00519281	are average temperatures between 75F and 80F.

-The data can also be found using the following routes:
+The data can also be found using the following routes using your local server:

 **Available Routes:**